Fixed Mindset vs Growth Mindset: Rewire Your Mindset Today!

 Do you see them as a sign that you have limited options?
 Or, do you see them as a sign that you need to challenge yourself, step up your effort, change your strategies, and continue to develop?

-The former interpretation is obviously the fixed mindset; the latter is oriented toward growth.
+The former interpretation is the fixed mindset; the latter is oriented toward growth.
 And the key here is to shift out of the framework of judgment (fixed) and into the arena of growth.

 When you’re in a growth mindset, challenges, setbacks, and criticism are seen as opportunities for learning and development.